Christian Pulisic: Personal life

-Both the anglicized pronunciation (IPA: /pəˈlɪsɪk/) and the original Croatian pronunciation (IPA: /ˈpʊlɪʃɪtʃ/) have been used by commentators, and Pulisic confirmed that either form is acceptable.
-His status of captaining the United States national team with his high level of play has earned him the nickname "Captain America" by fans and other players.
-He has also been nicknamed "The LeBron James of Soccer" due to a clip from the television show Pawn Stars, which has since become a meme.
+Pulisic's status of captaining the United States national team with his high level of play has earned him the nickname "Captain America" by fans and other players.
+He has also been nicknamed "the LeBron James of soccer" due to a clip from the television show Pawn Stars, which has since become a meme.

-Pulisic's paternal grandfather, Mate Pulišić, was born in Croatia on the island of Olib.
-In a 2023 interview for ESPN, Pulisic added that his paternal grandmother Johanna DiStefano was Sicilian, noting that "My dad, her son, has an Italian flag tattooed on his forearm".
-Pulisic obtained Croatian citizenship after moving to Germany in order to avoid applying for a German work visa, which is required to work in the country without a European Union passport.
-Pulisic has a cousin, Will Pulisic, who plays for MLS Next Pro team Minnesota United FC 2.
+Pulisic has a cousin, Will Pulisic, who previously played for MLS Next Pro team Minnesota United FC 2.

-Pulisic is Catholic.
-He has posted Bible verses on his social media accounts.
+Pulisic is a practicing Catholic.
+He occasionally posts Bible verses on his social media accounts.

 Outside of soccer, Pulisic is a fan of the New York Jets, New York Rangers, and Philadelphia 76ers.
 Pulisic is a fan of the Ford Mustang and imported a left-hand drive Shelby GT500 to England from the United States in 2021.

-In 2021, Pulisic signed a long term sponsorship deal with German sportswear brand Puma.
+In 2021, Pulisic signed a long-term sponsorship deal with German sportswear brand Puma.
 On October 11, 2022, he released an autobiography titled Pulisic: My Journey So Far.
 The book chronicles his journey into the soccer world.
 In the book, he also revealed that he suffered with depression while he was injured in 2020 and during times that he did not get much playing time.
-In June 2024, CBS Sports announced the beginning of the filming process for the docuseries PULISIC, which would include details about Pulisic's personal life, professional career and involvement in the 2024 Copa América, and was set to be released on Paramount+.
+In June 2024, CBS Sports announced the beginning of the filming process for the docuseries PULISIC, which would include details about Pulisic's personal life, professional career and involvement in the 2024 Copa América.
+It was released on March 3, 2025 on Paramount+.

+From in June 2024 to February 2026, he was in a relationship with American golfer Alexa Melton.